Our book about Valuable Agile Retrospectives has been published!

 In a next retrospective they decided to analyze some of the stories that weren’t finished using the 5 times why technique.
 They drew a cause-effect chart which visualized what has happened and found causes like team members that requested help but didn’t get it and team members being stuck on user stories for days (which wasn’t noticed by team members).

-Some of the root causes where that team members didn’t know each other good enough, didn’t dare to ask for help, felt afraid to fail, and lacked some skill.
+Some of the root causes where that team members didn’t know each other well enough, didn’t dare to ask for help, felt afraid to fail, and lacked some skill.
 It also turned out that the team possessed most of the skills that were needed to do the work, but most team members didn’t know that.
 The team wasn’t a team yet, but a group of people working together, and they weren’t aware of that before they did the 5 times why retrospective which revealed the root causes of their problems.

 Actions they proposed were to have lunch sessions where team members presented what they had done in earlier projects, including how they did it.
 It helped the people on team to get to know each other.
 Gradually the culture changed, it became ok to try things and to be open on things that you didn’t know (yet) how to do them.
 The team members started stimulating each other to ask for help, and to offer to help each other, now they were really becoming a team!
 Learning became important, and stories that were finished were celebrated.